+- 3. Requirement for CAC Degrees

+- Reading Competency

 A grade of "C" or better in RDG100 or equivalent reading assessment test score.
 Demonstrated proficiency is a requirement for all degrees awarded.

 - Computer Competency (select one):

 - AGB124 Microcomputers in Agriculture

-- CIS110 Fundamentals of Computer Literacy or higher CIS course (3)
+- CIS110 Fundamentals of Computer Literacy (3)

-- CIS120 Survey of Computer Information Systems (3) © or higher
+- CIS120 Survey of Computer Information Systems (3)

 - EGR102 Introduction to Engineering (3)

-■

 - EIT151 Digital Audio Workstation (3)

-- MSC122 Introduction to Web Design (3)
+- DMA122 Introduction to Web Design (3)

-- Transferable Computer Competency course - A minimum of 20 earned CAC credits, numbered 100 or above (to include the appropriate Arizona General Education Curriculum (AGEC), if applicable). - Earn a cumulative grade point average (CGPA) of at least a 2.0 on a 4.0 scale.
+- A minimum of 20 earned CAC credits, numbered 100 or above (to include the appropriate Arizona General Education Curriculum (AGEC), if applicable).

+- Earn a cumulative grade point average (CGPA) of at least a 2.0 on a 4.0 scale.